qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

 processing.

-Or you may want to create an interactive application that uses GIS functionality --- perform measurements, export a map as PDF, or any other functionality.
-The :mod:`qgis.gui` module brings various GUI components, most notably the map canvas widget that can be incorporated into the application with support for zooming, panning and/or any further custom map tools.
+Or you may want to create an interactive application that uses GIS functionality --- perform measurements, export a map as PDF, ...
+The :mod:`qgis.gui` module provides various GUI components, most notably the map canvas widget that can be incorporated into the application with support for zooming, panning and/or any further custom map tools.

-PyQGIS custom applications or standalone scripts must be configured to locate the QGIS resources such as projection information, providers for reading vector and raster layers, etc. QGIS Resources are initialized by adding a few lines to the beginning of your application or script.
+PyQGIS custom applications or standalone scripts must be configured to locate the QGIS resources, such as projection information and providers for reading vector and raster layers.
+QGIS Resources are initialized by adding a few lines to the beginning of your application or script.
 The code to initialize QGIS for custom applications and standalone scripts is similar.
 Examples of each are provided